How much tax will I pay on my retirement lump sum withdrawals?

 Step 2.
 Enter the amount you want to withdraw

-Remember, you can withdraw up to 1/3 of your retirement fund's value.
-That is, R1,666,666.
-The other 2/3 can be used to buy an annuity.
+You can withdraw your entire savings pot.
+That is, R5,000,000.
+The other amounts will be used to buy an annuity.

-Maximum withdrawal amount is R1,666,666
+Maximum withdrawal amount is R5,000,000

 R